ilefa/ivy/README.md

     }
 }

-// Will be executed upon startup - maybe have some flashly watermark or something cool! class StartupHandler implements StartupRunnable {
+// Will be executed upon startup - maybe add some flashly watermark or something cool! class StartupHandler implements StartupRunnable {
     run(engine: IvyEngine) {
         let logger: Logger = new Logger();